 This summer we went on several trips with my just-turned-two-year-old.
 Surprisingly in the months since, she has recalled small details of our vacations, including flying on the airplane, who she sat next to on certain theme park rides, the swimming pool at the hotel and even the ice cream cone she ate!
 I love that toddlers can remember and recall.
 Thinking back on favorite memories is one of the bedtime activities my toddler and I have when settling in for the night.

-One day your toddler can’t get enough of broccoli and the next day, she throws it off the plate!
+One day your toddler can’t get enough of broccoli.
+And the next day, she throws it off the plate!
 While your toddler may still prove picky when it comes to certain foods, he’ll also be expanding his menu to include more diverse options.
 Consider adding something new to his plate every few days and see if he likes it.
 The tiniest little taste will do, no need to go overboard.
 These tips for feeding picky eaters can help!

 Don’t pull out the board games just yet.
-Game play is another fun thing that toddlers can start learning how to do but you’ll have to keep the rules very basic for now.
-A “memory match” game can be used but instead of following traditional rules, try having your toddler just pair up the matches.
+Game play is another fun thing that toddlers can start learning how to do.
+But you’ll have to keep the rules very basic for now.
+A Memory Matching Game game can be used.
+Instead of following traditional rules, try having your toddler just pair up the matches.

 There is nothing like the giggles from a toddler!
 Seriously, toddlers have a great sense of humor and the sillier the better.
 This is why you can be a total goof-ball with your toddler and they’ll only love you the more for it!
 You’ll also start noticing that your toddler will try making you laugh as well.
 My daughter just learned how to roll her eyes back and fake sleep; naturally, she keeps doing it because she knows it cracks me up!
 And of course, running away from me when I’m trying to take her photograph!

 8. Fine-Motor Skills Means New Play Ideas